John Smith (Chippewa): Biography

 It is thought that Smith was born between 1822 and 1826.
-Some sources place his birth as early as 1787, which would have made him 137 years old when he died of pneumonia on February 6, 1922 at Cass Lake, Minnesota.
-He lived his entire life in the Cass Lake area and was known as "The Old Indian" to the local white people.
+Some sources place his birth as early as 1787, which would have made him 137 years old when he died of pneumonia on February 6, 1922, at Cass Lake, Minnesota.
+He lived his entire life in the Cass Lake area and was known as "The Old Indian" to the local European settlers.
 He had eight wives and an adopted son, named Tom Smith.

 Local photographers, notably including C. N. Christensen of Cass Lake, used him as a model for numerous stylized images of Ojibwe life, which were widely distributed as cabinet photos and postcards.
 Smith would carry cartes de visite of himself, selling them to visitors.
 He was known to travel for free on the trains running through the Reservation, selling his photo to passengers, and becoming something of an attraction or celebrity.

 Smith converted to Catholicism in about 1914, and is buried in the Catholic section of Pine Grove Cemetery in Cass Lake.

 The exact age of John Smith at the time of his death has been a subject of controversy.
 Federal Commissioner of Indian Enrollment Ransom J. Powell argued that "it was disease and not age that made him look the way he did" and remarked that according to records he was 88 years old.
 Paul Buffalo, who had met Smith when a small boy, said he had repeatedly heard the old man state that he was "seven or eight", "eight or nine" and "ten years old" when the "stars fell" in the Leonid meteor shower of November 13, 1833.
 Local historian Carl Zapffe writes: